kencormican/milestoneProjectFour/TEST.md

 * User Goal #1.
     - Admin users can now perform the full set of CRUD opearations on the subcategories.
-    - The Categories view and associated template provide a super user with a list of subcategory cards diplayed responsively at diffent breakpoints.
+    - The Categories view and associated template provide a super user with a list of subcategory cards diplayed responsively at different breakpoints.
     - The cards contain both the subcategory name and freindly name and allow the user to edit the friendly name only, or delete the category via one of two buttons on the card itself.
     - Defensive logic has been introduced firstly on the front end via the delete modal and secondly on the edit view, preventing users from assigning a friendly name already on the database, while also facilitating the empty field.
     - On the catergories page directly above the subcategory cards themselves I've provided an add button allowing the user the create brand new subcategories on the database.